Register to Participate

 - Each student's individual email address, gender, and grade

 Each student team member’s parent or guardian must login with the team credentials and electronically sign their consent.
-Alternatively, the form may be completed in hard copy form and submitted via fax, mail, or email scanned document.
-All consents must be completed no later than 6:00 p.m.
-EST on Friday, February 22, 2013.
+Alternatively, the form may be completed in hard copy and submitted via fax, mail, or email scanned document.
+All consents must be completed by Challenge weekend.

 - Authenticity Certification Form